Skip to main content

 StatusMeaning

 pendingAuthorised but not yet settled.
-Amount or details may change.
+Amount or details may still change.

 postedFully settled.